Paycheck Protection Program (PPP) Reports for Square Payroll Employers

 This article is only for educational purposes and does not constitute legal, financial or tax advice.
 Make sure you consult a professional regarding your unique business needs.

 The Paycheck Protection Program (PPP), a part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, provides loans to small businesses to help cover the costs of retaining employees during COVID-19.
-The money can be used for payroll, rent, mortgage interest, or utilities and will be forgiven if all employees are kept on payroll at their full rate for eight weeks.
-More information about the CARES Act can be found on Square’s Town Square blog.
+More information about PPP loans can be found on Square Capital's website.

 Your business may be eligible for a loan through the PPP and the specific information needed for your application will be determined by your lender.
 This article includes an overview of the program and how to gather the information you may need on Square Payroll to apply for these loans.

 The PPP loan application requires your average monthly payroll (AMP) costs and average number of employees.
 We have facilitated the process of calculating AMP by providing you with a PPP report through Square Payroll.
 You may also need to provide your lender with other reports, which can often be referred to as payroll records, payroll register, payroll summaries, and other names - all which can be found on Square Payroll by creating a custom payroll report and downloading previously filed tax forms (see “Tax Filings for the PPP Application” below).